 One man in the film had 5 by-pass surgeries and within a week was having chest tightness again.
-That’s when he met with one of the doctors in the film and changed his diet to plant based foods, rather than a diet high in animal protein.
+That’s when he met with one of the doctors in the film and changed his diet to plant based foods.
 Changing his diet changed his health.
 A woman in the same doctor’s study was given 6 months to live.
 She entered the study, changed her diet and was there for the full 12 years of the study.
-Watch this film!

-The above angiograms show a diseased artery before a plant based diet, and a healthy artery with additional healthy circulation after a plant based diet.
-The angiograms were taken of a doctor’s heart, a doctor with no risk factors for heart disease.
-The film points out that sudden death from coronary heart disease is often the first and only sign that something is wrong.
+The above angiograms show a diseased artery before a plant based diet, and the same artery with additional healthy circulation after a plant based diet.
+The angiograms are of a doctor’s heart, a doctor with no risk factors for heart disease.
+Sudden death from coronary heart disease is often the first and only sign that something is wrong.

-Apparently our veins have endothelial cells lining them.
+Our veins are lined with endothelial cells.
 Our endothelial cells are the biological mechanism that protects our blood vessels and in turn protects us from coronary heart disease.
 These cells emit nitric oxide, a gas that keeps our blood flowing smoothly.
 Nitric oxide also helps dilate our blood vessels during physical activity.
 But, most importantly, nitric acid inhibits the formation of plaque and the inflammation that goes with plaque.

 When we eat foods, fast or otherwise, which are high in fat, animal protein and sugar, the endothelial cells become damaged and no longer emit sufficient gas to keep our blood flowing smoothly.
 Plaque begins adhering to the walls of our blood vessels, inflammation begins to push up and dislodge endothelial cells, more plaque forms and by-pass surgery happily adds to the industry’s bottom line.